Rapptz/discord.py/docs/api.rst

 .. class:: ChannelType

-    Specifies the type of :class:`Channel`.
+    Specifies the type of channel.

     .. attribute:: text